Hallucinations and Delusions in Parkinson's Disease

 Among people with PD, these perceptual changes develop on a spectrum:

-• Slight: illusions, misperceptions or hallucinations with no form, like a movement in the shadows.
+- Slight: illusions, misperceptions or hallucinations with no form, like a movement in the shadows.
 The person recognizes they are not real.

-• Mild: formed hallucinations, where the person sees a child or small animal, like a cat.
+- Mild: formed hallucinations, where the person sees a child or small animal, like a cat.
 It looks real, but the person knows it is not.

-• Moderate: formed hallucinations, such as a brother or person.
+- Moderate: formed hallucinations, such as a brother or person.
 There is a loss of insight and the person thinks the hallucination is real.

-Given this range, delusions can easily infringe on a person’s quality of life.
+Given this range, delusions can easily infringe on quality of life.
 While experiencing a hallucination or delusion it is common for the person experiencing it to feel calm, but for family members to feel distressed.

 A progression of these symptoms is consistent in Parkinson’s.
 It would be rare for a person with Parkinson’s to have delusions without hallucinations.
 However, if a person suddenly has delusions, an infection or other medical issue is likely the cause, and it’s important to see a doctor right away.

 Research has shown that for many people with PD who have them, hallucinations begin after a change in medication, more specifically, an increase in levodopa (also known as Sinemet).
 Additional factors make a person more likely to experience hallucinations when medications are changed, such as other cognitive problems or memory issues, depression and sleep problems.
-Dementia [A term used to describe a group of brain disorders that cause a broad complex of symptoms such as disorientation, confusion, memory loss, impaired judgment and alterations in mood and personality.] also increases the risk of hallucinations and delusions when PD medications are changed.
-Dementia means cognitive changes —whether in memory, judgment or attention — that interfere with daily life.

 People with Parkinson’s often ask, “Is my hallucination a one-time event?”
 A study sought to answer this by tracking 89 people with PD for 10 years.
 At the beginning, about a third experienced hallucinations.
 Over time, more participants experienced them.
 The study found that most people with PD who hallucinate will most likely continue to do so, and over time hallucinations can worsen.
-Also, after 10 years, most of the participants experienced hallucinations.
+After 10 years, most of the participants experienced hallucinations.

 Treatment Options

-2. Review your prescriptions.
+- Review your prescriptions.
 Have they been filled correctly?
 Double check your dosages and pills.

-4. Talk to your doctor about eliminating nonessential medicines.
+- Talk to your doctor about eliminating nonessential medicines.
 Many medications complement the benefits of levodopa, but may not be necessary.
 These include anticholinergics (trihexyphenidyl, biperiden, Benadryl), amantadine and monoamine oxidase-B inhibitors (selegiline, rasagiline).

-5. Your doctor may prescribe medication that targets hallucinations.
+- Your doctor may prescribe medication that targets hallucinations.
 Medications like clozapine or one that promote sleep can help you manage hallucinations.
 Therapies for dementia may improve cognition and the ability to cope with hallucinations.
 Talk with your doctor to find a treatment plan that works for you.

 Tips for Caregivers